dbl4k/DotNetCoreCustomAuthentication/README.md

 ## What if you need to do something a bit leftfield, but you still want to integrate it as cleanly as possible via Identity.

 You're probably here because you've been running in circles.
-Admittedly, there's not a good amount of information in the wild on implemnting bespoke authentication via .net core 2.0 right now.
+Admittedly, there's not a good amount of information in the wild on implementing bespoke authentication via .net core 2.0 right now.

 Good news: It's completely possible by implementing your own **Extension**, **Options** and **Handler** classes - not as scary as it sounds.
 Stick with me.